 COVID-19 is called the great equalizer with the ability to affect the young, old, rich and poor.
-However, preliminary studies have shown that COVID-19 disproportionately affects people of color with higher morbidity and mortality observed in these groups.
+However, COVID-19 has exposed concerning inequities, as preliminary studies have shown that it disproportionately affects people of color with higher morbidity and mortality observed in these groups.
 Preliminary data from the Connecticut Department of Public Health shows Non-Hispanic Black residents as well as Hispanic residents have rates of laboratory confirmed COVID-19 that are more than double that of Non-Hispanic White residents.
 Death rates are also higher for Non-Hispanic Black residents.
 The cause for this is multifactorial, ranging from access to care to economic insecurity to implicit bias in healthcare.
 As a pediatric resident working in an underserved community, it is disheartening to witness these statistics unfold.
 However, I believe this can also be a catalyst for change.
-We must commit to addressing educational, economic and medical inequities that plague people of color and those with low socioeconomic status.
+We must commit to addressing educational, economic and medical inequities that impact people of color and those with low socioeconomic status.

 Although children are relatively spared from COVID-19 illnesses, those in underserved communities have faced unique negative impacts of COVID-19.
 School closures have posed a multiplicity of tribulations including food insecurity, access to a safe environment, and access to education.
 While residents in Connecticut have about a 10% poverty rate, the poverty rate for residents in Hartford is about a 31% with many of them suffering from food insecurity.
 Schools provides food security for Hartford children.
 After school closures in March, there was immediate recognition for the need to continue to provide meals to students but this remained a temporary resolution to food insecurity and we need to make sure children have reliable access to food at all times.
 These efforts need to start with equipping parents with the tools to obtain and secure gainful employment.
 There needs to be more funding for organizations like Open Hearth, Aerospace Employment Placement Program, and Job Corps, which provide individuals with training and employment opportunities to allow for economic progression.